11 Things To Do on the Isle of Wight

 Carisbrooke Castle has been a central place of power and defence on the Isle of Wight for over 1,000 years.
 Charles I was held prisoner here during the Civil War before his execution, and there is a collection of historical artefacts from that time.

-Dress up as a soldier in armour and learn how to fire a cannon from the castle keep.
+Dress up as a soldier in armour and learn to fire a cannon from the castle keep.
 Take in the stunning views as you walk through history around the battlements, or watch the famous donkeys working the 16th-century treadwheel.

 There’s plenty to do, learn and enjoy at Carisbrooke Castle.

-Wight Karting
+4. Wight Karting

-The Isle of Wight’s only all-weather outdoor floodlit track, Wight Karting offers 520 metres of safe, fun, excitement and safety all ages from 8+ riding the 4-stroke petrol karts.
+The Isle of Wight’s only all-weather outdoor floodlit track, Wight Karting offers 520 metres of safety, fun, excitement and safety for all ages from 8+ riding the 4-stroke petrol karts.

-Electric kinder karts are available for younger children.
+Electric kinderkarts are available for younger children.

 Instruction is included and no experience is necessary.
 Friendly, helpful staff, great fun and a thrilling day out for everyone, Wight Karting is one of the most popular things to do on the island.

-Newport Roman Villa
+5. Newport Roman Villa

 The attraction includes the fantastic bathhouse with underfloor heating, and the garden with the herbs used for medicines, bathing and cooking.

-You can dress as a Roman in the activity room, enjoy a pretend Roman meal, or try weaving, arch construction and mosaic making.
+You can dress as a Roman in the activity room, enjoy a pretend Roman meal or try weaving, arch construction and mosaic making.

 Newport Villa is an enjoyable rainy-day activity for all ages.

-Pirates Cove
+6. Pirates Cove

-The Isle of Wight’s exciting new 18- hole golf and adventure fun park is set among caves, palm trees, waterfalls and fountains.
+The Isle of Wight’s exciting new 18-hole golf and adventure fun park is set among caves, palm trees, waterfalls and fountains.

-There’s a fully-rigged pirate ship, a rollercoaster, Go-Karts, water Zorbs, trampolines, bouncy castles making a Pirates Cove a paradise for children.
+There’s a fully-rigged pirate ship, a rollercoaster, Go-Karts, water Zorbs, trampolines, and bouncy castles making Pirates Cove a paradise for children.
 For parents, there are beautiful views out to sea and across Shanklin Beach.

 A fun-filled day out for the family.

-Haven Falconry
+7. Haven Falconry

 Haven Falconry is set within the Isle of Wight Steam Railway grounds and is well worth a visit.

-Isle of Wight Aqua Park
+8. Isle of Wight Aqua Park

 The Isle of Wight’s first outdoor floating Aqua Park is located at Tapnell Farm, Yarmouth.